-- Create and implement a regular community and customer sentiment survey including net promoter score (NPS) and establish NPS standards based on surveys conducted through the TDP. - Create and implement a regular unmet community and customer service needs assessment by December 2022. - Provide annual reports summarizing Jaunt's service/value provided to each of Jaunt's funding partners by September of each year. - Reduce trip-booking time by 50% using customer-facing technology such as mobile application booking. - Reduce call time of "where's my bus" and similar call center calls by 50% using customer-facing technology such as mobile apps. - Ensure community contact receives complete responses within 1 business day. - Ensure all service changes are communicated to the community in accordance with Jaunt's planning policy manual.
+- Create and implement a regular community and customer sentiment survey, including net promoter score (NPS), and establish NPS standards based on surveys conducted through the TDP. - Create and implement a regular unmet community and customer service needs assessment by June 2024. - Provide annual reports summarizing Jaunt's service/value provided to each of Jaunt's funding partners by September of each year. - Reduce trip-booking time by 50 percent using customer self-service technology such as mobile application and online booking. - Reduce call time of "where's my bus" and similar call center calls by 50 percent using customerfacing technology such as mobile apps. - Ensure community contacts receive complete responses within 1 business day. - Ensure all service changes are communicated to the community in accordance with Jaunt's planning policy manual.